rajeevpmr/spring-cache-redis/README.md

 > KEYS *
 </code>

-This should you give you all the cached keys
+This should give you all the cached keys